-Portable first aid boxes are located around the school site, including the minibuses, to ensure a swift and effect response time to an accident or incident.
+Portable first aid boxes are located around the school site, to ensure a swift and effect response time to an accident or incident.

-The potential for slips trips and falls in school has been risk assessed and appropriate controls have been put in place.
+The potential for slips, trips, and falls in school has been risk assessed and appropriate controls have been put in place.
 This includes working procedures for mopping floors, absorbent floor mats near entrances and regular hazard spotting inspections.